subratdas1989/TestGitHub/README.md

 # TestGitHub
-Hello Akshat How are you just a simple reading file changed
+Hello subrat How are you just a simple reading file changed

 Hello buddy